Ahmed-Arafat10/Linux-Documentation/Session #4.md

       kill -18 1633

-- Search for a specific process bt its name {like $ grip command}
+- Search for a specific process by its name {like $ grip command}

       pgrep -x -u 1000 -l docker
 -> -x : Search for an exact name { docker != dockermanager}